tylerrussin/C4ADS-Project/README.md

 **Unique Words: Full Automation**

 One way to potentially bypass the manual labeling process and still keep many of the benefits of manually labeling would be to do as follows.
 First, run through the entirety of the tagged data and produce a list of unique words found in the product descriptions(being sure to ignore certain stop words to minimize noise).
 Once we have a list of all the unique words found in the product description we could either.
 Label the tagged data as dual-use or not based on the value counts of the words.
 Assuming that higher value counts are more or less dual-use.
-Alternatively, we could manually look through the list of unique words and manually create a new list of words that we believe are involved in dual-use.
+Alternatively, we could manually look through the list of unique words and manually create a new list of words that we believe are involved in dual-use transactions.
 We could then automatically label all of the tagged data based on if the product description contains words that are within our created list.
 This is essentially a big filter.
 It would not use any data science techniques, but it could potentially be the solution to our problem.

 **Important Side Note Relating to Above Methods: Two Targets**

-It might be wise to be labeling the tagged data in two ways: one column as dual-use transactions and another column as a pure nuclear transaction.
+It might be wise to label the tagged data in two ways: one column as dual-use transactions and another column as a pure nuclear transaction.
 So a transaction with aluminum pipes would be labeled as dual-use but not as nuclear use and something like uranium ore would be labeled as both dual-use and nuclear use.
 This could greatly help the accuracy of future models we build and give us extra room for exploration.

 **Important Side Note: Using a List of Keywords**

-Important to note that with any of the above methods where some kind of list of keywords is made we could technically determine all dual-use trades by just filtering out if a trades product description contains any of our predefined keywords.
+Important to note that with any of the above methods where some kind of list of keywords is made we could determine all dual-use trades by just filtering out if a trades product description contains any of our predefined keywords.
 This could be pretty accurate in finding transactions with dual-use items.
-However, solving our problem that way only allows transactions to be determined as dual-use or not based on product description and that might not be enough.
-Also, it might limit our potential since there could be hidden patterns in other features in our data that a predictive model might be able to pick up on.
+However, solving our problem that way only allows transactions to be determined as dual-use or not based on product description neglecting information available in other columns.

 List Side Note Part Two